Columbia University in the City of New York

 Lecturer in History

-Andrey Shlyakhter is an international historian of the Soviet Union and its borderlands whose work examines how economics, security, and ideology intersect at state frontiers.
-He received his Ph.D. in December 2020 from the Department of History of the University of Chicago with the comparative dissertation, “Smuggler States: Poland, Latvia, Estonia, and Contraband Trade Across the Soviet Frontier, 1919-1924,” which won the 2021 Ab Imperio Annual Award for Best Dissertation Chapter and was a finalist for the 2022 Herman E. Krooss Prize for Best Dissertation in Business History.
+Andrey Shlyakhter is an international historian of the Soviet Union and its neighbors whose work examines how economics, security, and ideology intersect at state frontiers.
+He received his Ph.D. in December 2020 from the Department of History of the University of Chicago.
+His comparative dissertation, “Smuggler States: Poland, Latvia, Estonia, and Contraband Trade Across the Soviet Frontier, 1919-1924,” won the 2021 Ab Imperio Annual Award for Best Dissertation Chapter and was a finalist for the 2022 Herman E. Krooss Prize for Best Dissertation in Business History.
 His book project, Smuggled Goods, Soviet Borders: Contraband Trade and the Making of the Soviet System, 1917-1930, grows out of this research.
-Dr. Shlyakhter will join the Harriman Institute in Spring 2026 as a Lecturer in the Discipline of History, offering “Breadbasket, Borderland, Battleground: Ukrainian Economy and Society from Rus’ to the Russian Invasions” (undergraduate) and “Debating the Holodomor” (graduate).
+Dr. Shlyakhter was the 2024-25 Petro Jacyk Post-Doctoral Fellow in Ukrainian Politics, Culture, and Society at the University of Toronto, and has been appointed the 2026-27 Temerty Post-Doctoral Fellow in Holodomor Studies at the University of Alberta.
+Dr. Shlyakhter will join the Harriman Institute in Spring 2026 as a Lecturer in the Discipline of History, offering “Breadbasket, Borderland, Battleground: Economy, Space, and Power in Ukraine, ca. 750 BCE – 2026” (undergraduate) and “Debating the Holodomor” (graduate).
 Spring 2026

-Andrey Shlyakhter is an international historian of the Soviet Union and its borderlands whose work examines how economics, security, and ideology intersect at state frontiers.
-He received his Ph.D. in December 2020 from the Department of History of the University of Chicago with the comparative dissertation, “Smuggler States: Poland, Latvia, Estonia, and Contraband Trade Across the Soviet Frontier, 1919-1924,” which won the 2021 Ab Imperio Annual Award for Best Dissertation Chapter and was a finalist for the 2022 Herman E. Krooss Prize for Best Dissertation in Business History.
+Andrey Shlyakhter is an international historian of the Soviet Union and its neighbors whose work examines how economics, security, and ideology intersect at state frontiers.
+He received his Ph.D. in December 2020 from the Department of History of the University of Chicago.
+His comparative dissertation, “Smuggler States: Poland, Latvia, Estonia, and Contraband Trade Across the Soviet Frontier, 1919-1924,” won the 2021 Ab Imperio Annual Award for Best Dissertation Chapter and was a finalist for the 2022 Herman E. Krooss Prize for Best Dissertation in Business History.
 His book project, Smuggled Goods, Soviet Borders: Contraband Trade and the Making of the Soviet System, 1917-1930, grows out of this research.
-Dr. Shlyakhter will join the Harriman Institute in Spring 2026 as a Lecturer in the Discipline of History, offering “Breadbasket, Borderland, Battleground: Ukrainian Economy and Society from Rus’ to the Russian Invasions” (undergraduate) and “Debating the Holodomor” (graduate).
+Dr. Shlyakhter was the 2024-25 Petro Jacyk Post-Doctoral Fellow in Ukrainian Politics, Culture, and Society at the University of Toronto, and has been appointed the 2026-27 Temerty Post-Doctoral Fellow in Holodomor Studies at the University of Alberta.
+Dr. Shlyakhter will join the Harriman Institute in Spring 2026 as a Lecturer in the Discipline of History, offering “Breadbasket, Borderland, Battleground: Economy, Space, and Power in Ukraine, ca. 750 BCE – 2026” (undergraduate) and “Debating the Holodomor” (graduate).

 Spring 2026